Gauge Color Codes: Optimal Transversal Gates and Gauge Fixing in Topological Stabilizer Codes: Introduction

-Color codes are a class of topological stabilizer codes with remarkable transversality properties.
+Color codes are a class of topological stabilizer codes with remarkable transversality properties~\cite{kubica:2015:unfolding}.
 The original color codes~\cite{bombin:2006:2dcc} were defined for $D=2$, with the aim of making the Clifford group $\pauli_2$ of gates transversal (see~\cite{nigg:2014:experimental} for a recent experimental implementation).
 But color codes can also be defined for any $D>2$ on lattices called \emph{$D$-colexes}~\cite{bombin:2007:branyons}.
 If colexes fulfilling certain local conditions can be constructed, families of color codes exist on dimension $D$ that admit the transversal implementation of the gates CNot and $\rot D:=\bigl(\begin{smallmatrix} 1&0\\ 0&e^{2\pi i/2^D} \end{smallmatrix} \bigr)$~\cite{bombin:2007:3dcc,bombin:2013:self}.
 Since $\rot D$ belongs to $\pauli_D$ but not to $\pauli_{D-1}$, color codes could saturate the geometrical constraint.

 The difficulty is that it is not obvious that $D$-colexes with the required local conditions can be constructed for any $D$.
 A first aim of this work is to show that actually such local conditions are irrelevant: the transversality properties of a color code are independent of the local geometry of the colex.
-This is interesting at a theoretical level because $D$-colexes can be easily built for any dimension~\cite{bombin:2007:branyons} and thus the geometrical constraint on transversal gates is saturated.
-But there is also a practical side: with less constraints more efficient codes are possible.
-In 2D, for example, there exist families of color codes that for error correction only require measurements involving up to 6 qubits each.
+This is interesting at a theoretical level because $D$-colexes can be easily built for any dimension~\cite{bombin:2007:branyons} and thus the geometrical constraint on local gates is saturated \cite{comment:saturate}.
+Notice in this regard that gates are not only local but also transversal.
+On the practical side, with less constraints on the choice of the lattice of physical qubits more efficient codes are possible.
+In 2D, for example, there exist families of color codes that for error correction only require measurements involving up to 6 physical qubits each.
 With the constraints enforced, the number of qubits goes up to 8~\cite{bombin:2006:2dcc}.